Genocs/genocs-library-docs/content/en/dotnet-webapi-template/tutorials/azure-ad-guide/index.md

 You will have to assign those freshly created App roles to the AzureAd users to which you want to grant access to your application:

-* On the [Azure Active Directory blade](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade), under `Manage` click on `Enterprise applications` and select the FSHApi application:
+* On the [Azure Active Directory blade](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade), under `Manage` click on `Enterprise applications` and select the Genocs-Api application:
 {{< img src="assign-app-roles-1.png" >}}

 * Under `Manage`, click on `Users and groups` and click the `Add user/group` button on top: